 Years of Experience

-For those with five to nine years of experience, average earnings amount to $15.53.
-Overall, the greater share of OhioHealth folks have one to four years of experience and earn $16.00 per hour.
+Five to nine years of work experience seem to result in median wages of approximately $20.00 per hour.
+Overall, the greater share of OhioHealth folks have one to four years of experience and earn an average around $15.00 per hour.

 Certifications and Degrees